andpiccioni/RepData_PeerAssessment1/PA1_template.md

 ## FALSE  TRUE
 ## 15264  2304
 ```
-Assuming that the NA's corespond to periods of inactivity, we replace the missing values with zero's
+Assuming that the NA's correspond to periods of inactivity, we replace the missing values with zero's

 ```r
 activity[is.na(activity)] <- 0